Tom Cleverley delighted Man Utd in title contention under Ole Gunnar Solskjaer

 “But, yeah, the way they’re playing and the players they’ve got and the attacking flair they’ve got, then the signs are looking good, even though they probably want to play it down right now.”

-Cleverley’s time in the United first-team was bumpy at times after coming through the ranks at the club.
+Cleverley’s spell in the United first-team was bumpy at times, having come through the ranks at a club where his reserve team manager was current boss Solskjaer for a short period.

-Loan spells at Leicester, Watford and Wigan came along with game time in the reserves during an impressive breakthrough, when his second-string manager for a short period was current first-team boss Solskjaer.

-“He was my reserve team manager for six months to a year so, yeah, crossed paths with Ole,” Cleverley said.

-“Obviously I played with Fletch [newly-appointed first-team coach Darren Fletcher] and Michael Carrick so there’s more familiar faces on the staff than the playing staff.

-“It was very natural to him (Solskjaer) and at the time I thought he was great for the young strikers, like the moves and he was a natural finisher.
+“Obviously he’s a nice guy and a real friendly character around the place,” he said.

+“You could speak to him, you could ask him advice and, yeah, he just seemed a natural coach.

+“I think I can remember him doing his badges and he even took my age group for that when I was really young.

+“But at the time he was just brilliant, brilliant for our strikers as well because he was probably one of the best finishers Man U have ever seen.

-“I’m really pleased for him that he’s gone onto be a success at Man United.”
+“I’m just really pleased for him that it’s working out for him there.”

+Cleverley believes Solskjaer and the players deserve more credit for the progress being made at Old Trafford, where he felt the might of the scrutiny first hand and abuse saw him close his Twitter account.

+🗣️ Ole: "We can react to disappointments and we enter this competition wanting to win.— Manchester United (@ManUtd) January 8, 2021

 “We’ve got nothing to lose,” he said of Saturday’s FA Cup third-round encounter.